 - Texas has been an integral part of the history of North America since it was discovered by Spain in the sixteenth century.

-- After the Mexican war in 1845 Texas became a part of USA.
+- After the Mexican War in 1845, Texas became a part of the United States.

-- Some of the architecture from the old European settlements still exist and can be seen even in teh big cities.
+- Some of the architecture from the old European settlements still exists and can be seen even in the big cities.

 Although Texas was admitted as the 28th state in 1845, its history dates back to the 16th century and even earlier, including the many years that Native American tribes used the area.
 The state’s tiniest communities, where development hasn’t completely erased all traces of what happened there in years past, are where this history is most evident.
-Only several states boast a history as rich as the Lone Star State, which spans from the dawn of the first European settlers in 1528 through the Battle of the Alamo in 1836.
+The history is rich in the Lone Star State and these towns span from the dawn of the first European settlers in 1528 through the Battle of the Alamo in 1836.

 11. Georgetown — 1840

 Although Georgetown has been inhabited since the Paleolithic period, its name was not given to the city until 1840.
 George Washington Glasscock, who provided the land for the new town, is honored by the name Georgetown.
 The region’s availability of timber and clean, pure water attracted early American and Swedish settlers.
-The oldest institution in Texas, Southwestern University, was established in 1875 from four pre-existing colleges.
-It is located in Georgetown, half a mile from the old square.
+The oldest, still operating institution in Texas, Southwestern University, was established in 1873 from four pre-existing colleges.
+It is located half a mile from the old Georgetown square.

-Human habitation dates back to Georgetown at least 9,000 years and maybe far earlier.
-The Clovis civilization, a Paleo-Indian civilization that initially emerged approximately 9200 BC and may have existed as early as 11,500 BC at the end of the last glacial period, can be related to the oldest known occupants of the county during the late Pleistocene (Ice Age).
+Human habitation dates back in Georgetown at least 9,000 years and maybe far earlier.
+The Clovis civilization, a Paleo-Indian civilization that initially emerged approximately 9200 BC and may have existed as early as 11,500 BC at the end of the last glacial period, can be linked to the oldest known occupants of the county during the late Pleistocene (Ice Age).

 10. Gonzales — 1825